-- Unless otherwise noted, ALL classes begin at 1:45 p.m. - o "Didactic" classes (75 min.) & the final exam written test take place in Vianney Hall #106 - o "Practicum" exercises (100 min.) take place in the Sacred Heart chapel in the College building
+- Unless otherwise noted, ALL classes begin at 1:45 p.m. - "Didactic" sessions (75 min.) take place in Vianney Hall #106. - "Practicum" exercises (150 min.) take place in the Sacred Heart chapel in the College building. - o All information for the course will be posted in Populi.
+Timely communications will also be emailed.

-Date Class Focus Preparatory Task (links to texts in Populi) Aug 29 Introduction to the course READ the Papal Message for World Communications Day 2020 (4+ pages) Sept 1 (TH) didactic - notes on a Theological Anthropology for Preaching Sept 5 no class - Labor Day holiday Sept 12 didactic - Fulfilled in Your Hearing READ the entire document (29-page file) Sept 19 didactic - Verbum Domini READ the selection (nn.
-50-71) Sept 26 technological training meet in the One-Button Studio (Vianney #103) Oct 3 practicum - "A" preaches / "B" writes on the First Sunday of Advent Oct 10 no class - Columbus Day holiday Oct 17 practicum - "B" preaches / "A" writes on the Third Sunday of Advent Oct 24 didactic - Preaching the Mystery of Faith READ the entire document (52-page file) Oct 31 practicum - "A" preaches / "B" writes on the Christmas Mass during the NIGHT Nov 7 practicum - "B" preaches / "A" writes on the Christmas Mass during the DAY Nov 14 didactic - Aperuit Illis READ the entire document (9 pages) Nov 21 practicum - "A" preaches / "B" writes on the Holy Family Nov 28 practicum - "B" preaches / "A" writes on Mary, Mother of God Dec 5 Conclusion to the Course (lectio brevis) READ the Homiletic Directory (nn.
-1-36) Dec 5/6/7 7:00 - 8:30 PM final preaching (special schedule & instructions) ALL preach on the Epiphany Dec 12 no class - Our Lady of Guadalupe Dec 14 ? final examination - ONLINE via Populi review the "top ten" lists for all documents!
+DATE Topical FOCUS Preparatory READING Aug 28 Introduction to the course READ the syllabus!
+Aug 29 @ 7pm Special Event: The Cardinals' Forum your attendance is expected!
+Aug 31 (TH) didactic - The "Story" of Sacred Scripture Homiletic & Pastoral Review article Sept 4 no class - Labor Day holiday Sept 11 didactic - Interpreting the Biblical "Story" Homiletic Directory, nn.
+4-36 Sept 18 didactic - The "Story" of the Advent Season Fulfilled in Your Hearing Sept 25 class meets for technological training in the One-Button Studio (VH #103) Oct 2 practicum - "A" preaches / "B" writes on First Sunday of Advent Oct 9 no class - Columbus Day holiday Oct 16 practicum - "B" preaches / "A" writes on Third Sunday of Advent Oct 23 didactic - Theological Anthropology for Preaching Preaching the Mystery of Faith Oct 30 practicum - "A" preaches / "B" writes on Christmas Mass during the NIGHT Nov 6 practicum - "B" preaches / "A" writes on Christmas Mass during the DAY Nov 13 didactic - The "Story" of the Christmas Season Aperuit Illis Nov 20 practicum - "A" preaches / "B" writes on Holy Family Nov 27 practicum - "B" preaches / "A" writes on Mary, Mother of God Dec 4 Conclusion to the course "Life Creates History" (WCD 2020) Dec 6 / 7 / 11 7:00 - 8:30 pm final examination - HOMILY (special schedule & instructions) ALL preach on the Epiphany